VulDetection/Guard2Vul/README.md

 # models
 This module contains the definitions of classifiers and models, where you can choose the type of aggregator.
 # resnet
+This module contains the definition of the residual connection network, where you can make changes to the details of the residual connection network.
 # utils
 # main